Medicaid “cliff” exacerbates racial and ethnic disparities, affects low-income seniors

 For low-income seniors, Medicaid helps reduce medical costs by covering most copays.
 However, if an older adult’s income exceeds the Medicaid eligibility level, which can lead to a sudden increase in copays, the study suggests that this makes it more difficult for black and Hispanic older adults with modest incomes to pay for health care, compared with whites and similar incomes.

 “Chronic disease risks among older adults of color often go unaddressed due to barriers related to cost of care, and our research shows that this Medicaid cliffhanger contributes to these barriers,” said Eric T. Roberts, assistant professor of health policy and management at Pitt Public Health.
-Fixing it so that Medicare beneficiaries don’t have to face substantially higher copays above the poverty level could reduce health care disparities among our nation’s seniors.”
+Fixing it so that Medicare beneficiaries don’t have to face substantially higher copays above the poverty level might reduce health care disparities among our nation’s seniors.”

 One option is to convert the “cliff” to a “slight hill,” reducing Medicaid assistance to seniors with incomes just above the federal poverty level,” Roberts added.